What is a Kindergarten Spelling Box Anyway?

 In place of stamping, simply have your child practice spelling words with the puzzle pieces.
-Then, complete the puzzle when they are finished practicing.
-Bam!
-Two activities in one.
+Then, encourage them to complete the puzzle when they are finished practicing.

 Alphabet Bean Bags

 Similar to preschool, we typically play a simple toss game with these.
 I say a word, she sounds it out and tosses the letters into a bucket.
-Super simple, super fun!

 Love the bean bags we use for our spelling box?
 You can find those right here —> Alphabet Bean Bags